KostasEreksonas/TryHackMe_Writeups/Pickle_Rick/README.md

 Lastly, it was neccessary to find the third ingredient for Rick.
 One interesting directory to look at was the `/root` directory.
 One problem - this folder was only accessible by the root user.
-For that purpose I had checked what commands the current user can run as root with `sudo -l`.
+For that purpose I had checked what commands the current user could run as root with `sudo -l`.

 ![Run permissions](/Pickle_Rick/images/Run_permissions.png)